sbecker11/RAWGraphs/README.md

 Re-open the [RAWgraphs 2.0 beta](https://app.rawgraphs.io/) creator page.

 Choose get started
-1. Load your data - "Upload your data" - choose the local "uniques.csv" file
+1. Load your data
+   - "Upload your data" - choose the local "uniques.csv" file
-2. Choose a chart - choose "Alluvial"
+2. Choose a chart
+   - choose "Alluvial"
+3. Mapping
-3. Mapping - drop "job" and "skill" dimensions into Steps, and "years" into Size
+   - drag "job" and "skill" dimensions into Steps
-4. Customize - shows the greatly simplified alluvial graphic created for the "uniques.csv" file
+   - drag "years" into Size
+4. Customize
    - set the width and height to 600
 5. Export
    - export the results as "uniques-600x600.svn"
    - export the results as "uniques-600x600.png"

 ![uniques-600x600.png](./uniques-600x600.png)